sp80808/DragonsHoard/FUTURE_PLANS.md

 ## Camera Work
 - **Screen Shake 2.0:** Implement per-axis translational shake and rotational trauma for heavier impacts.
 - **Zoom/Dolly:** Subtle camera zoom-in during "Boss" encounters or "God Tile" creation moments to heighten tension.

+---

+# Future Feature: Daily Dungeons (Challenger Mode)

+## Overview
+A new competitive mode that resets every 24 hours.

+## Mechanics
+- **Fixed Seed:** Every player gets the exact same tile spawn sequence.
+- **Modifiers:** Each day features a unique twist (e.g., "Explosive Tiles", "Double Boss HP", "No Shop").
+- **Leaderboard:** A separate leaderboard resets daily.
+Top 100 players earn "Glory" points for their profile.
+- **Rewards:** Completing the Daily Run grants a large sum of XP towards the main Account Level.

+# Future Feature: The Bestiary

+## Overview
+A collection menu accessed via the main menu ("Codex").

+## Features
+- **Monster Logs:** Automatically records every monster type the player has merged.
+- **Lore Entries:** Clicking on a monster reveals flavor text, stats, and its "Shiny" variant if discovered.
+- **Progress Tracking:** "Discover 100% of monsters" is a long-term goal for completionists.
+- **Boss Trophies:** Defeating bosses adds their head/artifact to a trophy shelf in the Bestiary.